PeterMarshall29/book1/_sources/jupyternotebooks/introduction_to_functions.md

     return 0;
 }
 ````
-Notice that the program modifies the local variable (called `localVector`) - that because this is reference, not a copy, the variable referred to is being modified.
+Notice that the program modifies the local variable (called `localVector`) - because this is reference, not a copy, the variable referred to is being modified.
 ***

 Otherwise, the original variable would only be accessible by a function if the variable is global, which means declaring it before the main function, otherwise the `myPrint()` functions could not alter it, only its copy.
 If a variable is global there is no real reason to pass it into a function.